Revit Training for Veterans

 VDCI's BIM Certificate program offers comprehensive training in Building Information Modeling through intensive, small-group classes led by industry expert instructors.
 Students master essential skills through hands-on experience with real-world commercial construction projects, learning everything from 3D modeling in Revit Architecture to creating detailed construction documentation and specializing in MEP or structural design.
 The program stands out for its practical approach and student-friendly policies, including free course retake options to ensure mastery of the material.

-Noble Desktop offers several hands-on classes for those interested in learning how to work with AutoCAD.
-The AutoCAD Bootcamp provides learners with comprehensive training on basic techniques for drawing and modifying technical drawings, as well as how to use this software to make 2D drawings.
+Noble Desktop offers several hands-on classes for those interested in learning AutoCAD.
+The AutoCAD Bootcamp offers comprehensive training in drawing and modifying technical drawings, as well as using this software for 2D designs.
 During this program, students design and edit a basic drawing to practice with AutoCAD tools.
 This bootcamp is designed for PC users, though Mac users can attend this program live online.

 All Noble courses are taught by expert instructors and include a free retake option for up to one year.
 Students can complete their training live online or attend classes in New York City.